keigoi/kmclib/artifact.md

 ## Step 1:  Programming with kmclib
-The folloiwng instructions guide you how to compile, execute and modify the the running example from the paper (Fig.2, Section 2).
+The folloiwng instructions guide you how to compile, execute and modify the running example from the paper (Fig.2, Section 2).
 The program calculates Fibonacci numbers.
-The implementation example [examples/paper/fib.ml](examples/paper/fib.ml)
+The implementation is in [examples/paper/fib.ml](examples/paper/fib.ml)

 * Open VSCode (it is in the left panel).
 It will automatically open the file containing the running example [examples/paper/fib.ml](example/paper/fib.ml)